RedstoneOre/MinecraftEditor/README.md

 Use i,j,k,l to move focus

+Use e to open/close inventory

+Use arrow keys to move cursor in the inventory

+use \[ to left click, \] to right click in the inventory

-Use 1~9 to select slot in hotbar
+Use 1~9 to select slot in hotbar / swap items with hotbar in the inventory

 Use \[ to dig, \] to place/interact